Who left The Beatles first?

 The unravelling

-Ringo briefly walked out in 1968, George did an even shorter flounce in January, 1969.
+Ringo briefly walked out in 1968.
+George did an even shorter flounce-off in January, 1969.
 John announced to all and sundry he wanted out after his Plastic Ono Band gig in Toronto in 1969.

 John later claimed to have been persuaded to delay his departure by Paul, who was still desperate to keep the band together.
 But by this point, even Mr Beatle was lawyering up for the coming divorce.

-In fact, it was McCartney who would be thought of as the man who ended The Beatles.
-His press release in April 1970, stating that he was no longer working with the group, was the de facto moment in which The Beatles were pronounced dead.
+In fact, it was McCartney who was publically thought of as the man who ended The Beatles.
+An interview and press release in April 1970, stated that he was no longer working with the group.
+This was the de facto moment in which The Beatles were pronounced dead.

 Before they were famous